-FIFTH JUDICIAL DISTRICT.
+Duplin, twelfth monday after the fourth ty shall immediately inform the Judge of the FIFTH JUDICIAL DISTRICT.
 Harnett county the second Monday in Au gust and February.
 Moore, second monday after the second monday in August and February.
 Montgomery, fourth monday after the second monday in August and February.
 Stanly, sixth monday after the second monday in August and February.
 Union, eighth mon ay after the second monday in August and February.
 Anson, tenth monday after the second monday in August and February.
 Richmond, twelfth Monday after the second monday in August and February.
 Cumberland, fourteenth Monday after the second Monday in August and February.
-SIXTH JUDICIAL DISTRICT. and February.
+SIXTH JUDICIAL DISTRICT.
+Granville county second Monday in August and February.
 Warren, second Monday after the second monday in August and February.
 Franklin, fourth Monday after the second monday in August and February.
-Johnston, sixth Monday after the second

-Monday in Agust and February.
+Johnston, sixth Monday after the second Monday in Agust and February.
 Wake, eighth Monday after the second Monday in August and February.
-Nash, tenth monday after the second Mon-day in August and February.
+Nash, tenth monday after the second Monday in August and February.
 Halifax, twelfth Monday after the second monday in August and February.
 Northampton, fourteenth Monday after the second Monday in August and February.
 SEVENTH JUDICIAL DISTICT.
 Guilford county, the first Monday in March and September.
-Rockingham, the second Monday after the first Monday in March and September Caswell, fourth monday after the first Monday in March and September.

-Person, sixth monday after the first Monday in March and September.
+Rockingham, the second Monday after the first Monday in March and September.
+Caswell, fourth monday after the first Monday in March and September.
+Person, sixth monday after the first Monday ...
+March and September.
 Crange, eighth monday after the first Monday in March and September.
 Chatham, tenth monday after the first Monday in march and September.
 Randolph, twelfth Monday after the first Monday in March and September.
-Alamance, fourteenth Monday after the first Monday in March and September.
+Alamance, fourteenth Monday after the Arst Monday in March and September.
 EIGHTH JUDICIAL DISTRICT.
 Davie county, the first Monday in April and September.
-Rowan, third Monday in April and Septemday in April and September.
+Rowan, third Monday in April and Septem- Davidson, second Monday after the third Monday in April and September.
+Forsythe, fourth Monday after the third Monday in April and September.

+Stokes, sixth Monday after the third Mon day in April and September.
+Surry, eighth Monday after the third Monday in April and September.
+Yadkin, tenth Monday after the third Monday in April and September.
 NINTH JUDICIAL DISTRICT.
+Polk county, the first Monday in March and September.
+Rutherford, third Monday in March and September.
+Cleveland, second Morday after the third Monday in March and September.
+Lincoln, fourth Monday after third Monday in March and September.
+Gaston, sixth Monday after third Monday in March and September.
+Mecklenburg, eighth Monday after third Monday in March and September.
+Cabarrus, tenth Monday after third Monday in March and September.

+TENTH JUDICIAL DISTRICT.
+Catawba county, first Monday in March and Alexander, third Monday in March and fareh and September.